huangyulei1/CDRNMF/README.md

 # QDRNMF
-The code of Quadratic Dimensionality Reduction Nonnegative Matrix Factorization for Data Representation.
+The code of Cascaded Dimensionality Reduction Nonnegative Matrix Factorization for Data Representation.